Hi guys! I went to Grace Marie’s Cooking School at Bristol Farms last week and tasted the most delicious cookies!

 Important Note-these cookies bake best when they are icy cold and firm.

 Optional Glaze (You can sprinkle powdered sugar instead to save a step)

 - 2 cups powdered sugar

 - 2+ tablespoon cool water

 - 1/2 teaspoon kosher salt

-Combine and whisk together in a bowl the powered sugar, water, almond extract and salt.
+Combine and whisk together in a bowl the powdered sugar, water, almond extract, and salt.